bachng2017/renat_base7/README.md

 Container for RENAT project based on CenOS 7

+RENAT source is not included.

 For more details about project RENAT, see https://github.com/bachng2017/RENAT